-In the Grosse Pointe Schools, fourth graders resume building their touchtyping skills in September.
-As third graders, students used the Typin's Cool Keyboarding system, an extensive training program that provides students with the tools to memorize the keyboard in a very short time.
+In the Grosse Pointe Schools, fifth graders resume building their touch-typing skills in September.
+As third graders, students first used the Typin's Cool Keyboarding system, an extensive training program that provides students with the tools to memorize the keyboard in a very short time.
 Typin's Cool was selected following research conducted by the Department of Curriculum and Instruction and approved by the Board of Education in July 1999.

-Initially, students learned eight key phrases to help

-them memorize the keyboard.
+Initially, students learned eight key phrases to help them memorize the keyboard.
 While practicing touch-typing, students' keyboards remain covered to prevent them from reverting to the two-fingered "hunt and peck" method.

-In fourth grade, a pre-assessment is conducted in September to determine students' accuracy and speed.
+In fifth grade, a pre-assessment is conducted in September to determine students' accuracy and speed.
 Students continue to develop their skills by typing sections of the "Typin' Write" booklet and by typing "timed" passages, using the software.
 Teachers review keyboarding and posture guidelines with students and provide time for keyboarding practice in the lab or in the classroom.
 Students track their accuracy and speed by filling in individual progress charts.

 In May, a post-assessment is given to determine students' keyboarding skills by the last part of fourth grade.
+By the end of grade 5 most students will be able to touch-type any standard text using all the alphabetic keys and basic punctuation at an average speed of 16-25 words per minute (based on successive, 1-minute timings).
 The district and state's keyboarding standards by the end of fifth grade are 20 words per minute with 90% accuracy.
-The goals for 4th grade students are to be able to type 14 words per minute with 85% accuracy by the end of the school year.

-Learning to keyboard correctly requires effort, practice, and ongoing support.
+Learning to keyboard correctly requires effort, practice, and lots of encouragement.

-The Grosse Pointe Schools Elementary Keyboarding Page can be found on the District webpage at www.gpschools.org Choose the "Parents" tab and then "Keyboarding Resources."
+The Grosse Pointe Schools Elementary Keyboarding Page can be found on the District webpage at www.qpschools.org Choose the "Parents" tab and then "Keyboarding Resources."